 Interested in entering our Artisan competition?
 Here is some basic information.

 Artisan is a chance to show of your recent historical arts and crafting achievements.
 For our Artisan of the Flame competition, competitors bring 3-5 pieces and their research and place them on display for the judges, which judge each entrant’s collected body of works.
 Easy enough, right?
+For our novice competition, you can bring as few as one piece you have worked on.

 What can I enter?